patternfly/patternfly-elements/.changeset/pf-progress-stepper.md

 Removed `<pfe-progress-steps>` and added `<pf-progress-stepper>`.

-### Breaking Changes
-- Initial render was made [asynchronous][async].
-  If your code assumes that shadow DOM is ready once the element is constructed, update it to `await element.updateComplete`
 - Removed `color`, `disclosure`, `context` attributes
 - Removed `history` attribute and router
 - Removed `--pfe-*` CSS custom properties in favour of `--pf-*` ones.
 See